usercharly123/VI_Curiosity_Project/README.md

 - Under Pyramids, select Scenes and double click on the Pyramid scene, which should open the scene
 - under File/Build Profiles, at the top left-hand corner of the editor, you can build profiles for your Windows/Mac/Linux/... operating system

 **OR**, you can just take our pre-exported profiles.
 In the Environment folder, we provided our profiles for the small environment, the half environment, and the full environment we used.
-Note that the linux version has only been tested on the SCITAS cluster, and has been built for linux servers, which may be different from your linux machine.
+Note that the linux version has only been tested on the SCITAS cluster, and has been built for linux servers, which may be different from your linux machine. **We were not able to include the environment folder in the zip code, so please download it from github (the repository is made public** The simplest option might be to use downgit, and to pass the link to the folder: https://github.com/usercharly123/VI_Curiosity_Project/tree/main/Pyramid/Environments.

 ### Behavior of the agent
 Here again, you have two possibilities depending on whether you have installed the Unity Hub application.